On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

 The second layer is a copy of $\grid$, which we call the \emph{small grid layer}.
 The third layer is the \emph{width restriction layer} given by the tiles visible in Figure~\ref{fig:alph-restr} and their obvious matching rules.
-Its thick horizontal lines must coincide with those of the small grid layer, and its vertical lines must coincide with the nonzero columns of the $A$-layer.
-It restricts the side length of the small grid layer to be at most the maximum distance between two nonzero columns of the $A$-layer.
-Note that the width restriction layer is completely determined by the previous layers in the case that there are at least two nonzero columns in the $A$-layer, and has countably many configurations otherwise.
+Its thick horizontal lines must coincide with those of the small grid layer, and its vertical lines must coincide with the nonzero columns of the base alphabet layer.
+It restricts the width of the small grid layer to be at most the minimum distance between two nonzero columns of the base alphabet layer.
+In particular, if there are at least two nonzero columns, then the small grid layer will necessarily contain a grid of finite width (and the width can be any integer between $1$ and the minimum distance).
+Note that the width restriction layer is completely determined by the previous layers in the case that there are at least two nonzero columns in the base alphabet layer, and has countably many configurations otherwise.

 Next, we use Lemma~\ref{lem:blowup} to add another copy of $\grid$, called the \emph{large grid layer}, and couple its width to that of the small grid layer using the function $f + 2$.
 If the small grid layer has a grid of some finite width $n \in \N$, now the large grid layer must have a grid of finite width $m \geq f(n) + 2$.
-We choose $g(n)$ as the maximum value of $m$, the existence of which is guaranteed by Lemma~\ref{lem:blowup}.
+We choose $g(n)$ as the maximum value of $m$, the existence of which is guaranteed by Lemma~\ref{lem:blowup}; in other words, $g(n) = \max K$, where $K \subset [f(n)+2, \infty)$ is the finite set given by the Lemma.

-Finally, we use Lemma~\ref{lem:count-columns} to add a counting layer that couples the large grid layer with the $A$-layer.
-It has the effect of constraining the number of nonzero columns on the $A$-layer to be at most $m-2$, but places no other restrictions on it.
+Finally, we use Lemma~\ref{lem:count-columns} to add a counting layer that couples the large grid layer with the base alphabet layer.
+It has the effect of constraining the number of nonzero columns on the base alphabet layer to be at most $m-2$, but places no other restrictions on it.